Eotoke/GettingAndCleaningData/README.md

 1. Steps to setup and run "run_analysis.R" program.
 2. Project Background and Design Considerations of the solution.
-3. Explanation of the solution in details.
+3. Detailed Explanation of the solution.

 ### Part 1: Setup and Running "run_analysis.R"